HisRoyalRedness/HackerCalc/README.md

 math based on a particular bit width.

 The application supports the mixing of these modes to some degree.
-Expressions can be entered without having to explicitly set the calculater mode beforehand.
+Expressions can be entered without having to explicitly set the calculator mode beforehand.

 Basic date and time calculations are also supported.